The Round Church / Richmond, Vermont

 Location.
 44° 23.968′ N, 72° 59.938′ W. Marker is in Richmond, Vermont, in Chittenden County.
 Marker is on Bridge Street.
 Touch for map.
 Marker is in this post office area: Richmond VT 05477, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Citizens of Richmond (within shouting distance of this marker); Richmond's Fallen Son (about 300 feet away, measured in a direct line); A Tribute to the Cochran Family of Richmond, VT (about 300 feet away); Edmunds' Birthplace (approx. 2.1 miles away); Huntington Gorge / Deaths at the Huntington Gorge (approx. 2.6 miles away); "Snowflake" Bentley (approx. 5 miles away); Early Black Settlers (approx. 6.6 miles away); Chittenden Mills (approx. 7.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+The Citizens of Richmond (within shouting distance of this marker); Richmond's Fallen Son (about 300 feet away, measured in a direct line); A Tribute to the Cochran Family of Richmond, VT (about 300 feet away); Edmunds' Birthplace (approx. 2.1 miles away); Huntington Gorge / Deaths at the Huntington Gorge (approx. 2.6 miles away); The Long Trail (approx. 4˝ miles away); "Snowflake" Bentley (approx. 5 miles away); Early Black Settlers (approx. 6.6 miles away).
 Touch for a list and map of all markers in Richmond.